thiagola92/discord-social-sdk/NOTES.md

        discordpp::XXXXX *xxxxx;
 ```

-Have in mind that this affect how many functions in the class work.
+Have in mind that this affect how many methods in the class work.

 ## Optional return problem
-Some functions from SDK can return `std::optional<T>` values.
+Some methods from SDK can return `std::optional<T>` values.
 They are useful to prevent users from incorrectly using a return value (for example, a not setted value).

 I don't intend to create a class "optional" to solve this problem in GDScript, so I'm just going to return `null` in this cases.
-This means that the return type for this functions will have to be `Variant`.
+This means that the return type for this methods will have to be `Variant`.

 C++ signature:
 ```C++